opossum-tool/OpossumUI/CONTRIBUTING.md

 yarn test:integration-ci
 ```

-End to end test are available (currently only linux and mac) and can be run using:
+End to end test are available and can be run using:
 ```
 yarn test:e2e
 ```